Amelina237/ASP.NET-MVC/README.md

 ## Technology Stack

-- **ASP.NET MVC Version**: The project is built using ASP.NET MVC 5.2.
+- **ASP.NET MVC Version** : The project is built using ASP.NET MVC 5.2.

-- **Database Management System**: The project uses SQL Server (MSSQL) as the backend database management system
+- **Database Management System** : The project uses SQL Server (MSSQL) as the backend database management system

-- **MSSQL Version**: The project is developed and tested with SQL Server 2016
+- **MSSQL Version** : The project is developed and tested with SQL Server 2016

-- **SQL Client**: DBeaver is used for experimenting with SQL queries and managing the database schema.
+- **SQL Client** : DBeaver is used for experimenting with SQL queries and managing the database schema.

-- **Power BI**: Providing interactive dashboards and reports to visualize insights from the data stored in the SQL Server database.
+- **Power BI** : Providing interactive dashboards and reports to visualize insights from the data stored in the SQL Server database.

 ## My Contributions

-In these modules, my contributions have included:
+In these modules, my contributions have included :

 - Users can perform better Verification and Validation tasks, as the new system improves data consistency and includes validation checks, ensuring accurate data input and enabling edit functions.
 - Create a Global Function that retrieves and displays all relevant information based on a License.
 This function can be reused by other developers as needed